 Greece's neighbour Turkey has several UNESCO sites, the majority of which are Hittite, Trojan, Lydian, Phrygian, Roman and of course Greek.

 A region full of Greek sites (but not the only one of course) is the coastline on the eastern side of the Aegean Sea, called Ionia or Western Asia Minor.

-These cities were founded or colonized or even taken over by the Greeks since the 11th century BC by settlers originating from various regions and tribes of Greece.
+These cities were founded or colonized or even taken over by the Greeks since the 11th century BC (yes, over 3,000 years ago) by settlers originating from various regions and tribes of Greece.

 From the word Ionia (Ιωνία) originates of course the name of the Ionic column (and obviously Doric from the Dorian tribe),

 as well as the word for 'Greek' in languages such as turkish or arabic (Yunan-).

 * For non-Greeks, the most famous Greek city of Asia Minor is Ephesus (Έφεσος).

 It was famous for the Temple of Artemis (550 BC), which was included in the Seven Wonders of the Ancient World.

 Heraclitus, an important philosopher, was born there in the 6th cent.
 BC.